doguscank/doguscank/README.md

 Hey everyone, I'm Doğuş.
-I'm a software developer from Turkey.
+I'm an AI Engineer from Turkey.
 I graduated from Istanbul Technical University with a BS degree in Electronics & Communication Engineering.
-I'm currently working in a robotics company and pursuing a MS in Computer Engineering at Istanbul Technical University.
+I'm currently working in a fintech company and pursuing a MS in Computer Engineering at Istanbul Technical University.

 **Summary about me:**